dotnet/roslyn/FAQ.md

 ## GitHub Site
 ### Why are there several solution files?
-The Roslyn GitHub site includes code for the compilers, workspaces and Visual Studio layers.
-In order to build the layers which rely on Visual Studio a compatible version of the VS SDK must be available.
-The VS SDK itself depends on Visual Studio.
-Hence this means both Visual Studio and the VS SDK are required to build Roslyn.
+The main solution, Roslyn.sln, contains the entire codebase consisting of the compilers, workspaces, and Visual Studio layers.
+Building Roslyn.sln requires Visual Studio and a compatible version of the VS SDK.
+The Compilers.sln solution contains only the compiler layer and can therefore be built without Visual Studio or the VS SDK, but only on Windows.

-The main solution, Roslyn.sln, contains the entire codebase and all layers.
-The Compilers.sln solution contains only the compiler layer (and nothing above it.)
 The CrossPlatform.sln solution contains the projects that currently support building on Linux.

 ### What components can I run locally in Visual Studio?
 Starting with Visual Studio 2015 Update 1, all parts of Roslyn can be ran inside Visual Studio.
 Read our instructions for [Building on Windows](https://github.com/dotnet/roslyn/blob/master/docs/contributing/Building, Debugging, and Testing on Windows.md) for more information.